 Research enables us to make informed decisions.
 Research in management and Operational Excellence allows leaders to make their organizations more effective and efficient.
 This course will not only look to traditional means of conducting research, but also innovative methods particularly suited to the arena of Operational Excellence.
 Students are expected to produce their own polished research proposal at the end of the course and work with each other throughout the semester in developing and refining their research skills.
+This course is intended for those who hope to continue to pursue an academic career as it will prepare them for doctorallevel academic research.
+Permission of graduate director.
 Elective.
-Offered summer semester.
+Offered fall semester.
 Three credits.